vikejs/vike-vue/NUXT_COMPARISON.md

 # Vike Vue vs Nuxt Feature Comparison

-This document provides a comprehensive comparison between Vike Vue and Nuxt to help you understand which features are supported, how they differ, and where each framework excels.
+This document provides a comprehensive comparison between Vike Vue and Nuxt to help you understand which features are supported, how they differ, and where each framework has its strengths.

 ## Overview

 Both Vike Vue and Nuxt are Vue.js frameworks for building full-stack applications with SSR (Server-Side Rendering) support.
-While Nuxt is an opinionated, batteries-included framework, Vike Vue offers more flexibility and configurability through its extension-based architecture.
+While Nuxt is an opinionated, batteries-included framework, Vike Vue offers more flexibility and explicit control.
+This comparison aims to inform users of the different philosophies and technical features of each framework, so you can choose the one that best fits your needs.

 ## Feature Comparison Table